Blaize-Egelhof/P4-Genepool/README.md

 INCLUDE ALL TESTING PLATEFORMS WITH IMAGES , W3 Validator , JS HINT ,  ETC

+- [W3C Markup Validator](https://validator.w3.org/) was used to validate every page of the project to ensure there were no HTML syntax errors in the project.

 ### ***Manual Testing***

    INSERT TESTING TABLE HERE: